CGavinMullis/Oliran-Github/Quests/Side-Quests/A-Fungal-Foray/README.md

 If they kill the enemies, they find 3 gold in small change on the bodies.
 Both commoners are covered in the rust-coloured fungus like the guards.
 The druid is clear of fungus but his eyes have a rust-coloured tinge to them showing he is beginning to succumb to the fungus.
 The druid also has papers identifying him as Warcorin Lightfen – a mycologist from a nearby university who vanished several years ago.
 The druid has a bag containing a few magical items: 1 potion of healing, a staff of flowers, and an immovable rod.

-The boy can be identified as the baron’s son from the fine clothes he wears.
+The boy can be identified as the Cpatain’s son from the fine clothes he wears.
 He is unconscious but stable.
 The tubes connected to his mouth contain a mix of water and rust-coloured spores.
 As long as the tubes are removed the boy will recover.

-Collecting the reward
+## Collecting the reward
-If the characters return to the guard house with the baron’s son the captain will ask for a summary of their activities.
+If the characters return to the guard house with the Captain’s son the captain will ask for a summary of their activities.
 He will dispatch a squad of guards to recover the bodies and destroy the fungi if any remains.
 He will also pay the characters 80 gp each.
-If for some reason the baron’s son died the players will only receive 40 gp each.
+If for some reason the Captain’s son died the players will only receive 40 gp each.

-Enemies
+### Enemies
 Guard: Basic rules pg 163 or monster manual pg 347

 Violet fungus: Monster manual pg 138